RyouVC/perfconv/doc/chu/c2s.13.spec.md

 ## Implementation Notes

 > **NOTE:**
-> All the types marked with `?` (ALD, ASC, DEF, AirAction) are not fully documented and may differ from actual specifications.
+> All the types marked with `?` (ALD, ASC, DEF) are not fully documented and may differ from actual specifications.
 > Testing with real chart data is required to confirm the exact format.

 ### Enum Variants in Rust Implementation